satshas/satshakit/README.md

 satshakit laser and cnc
 --

 **satshakit laser** and **satshakit cnc** are the standard versions of the satshakit.
-They are actually the same board, showing some layout differences to improve the making process with a **fiber laser** cutter machine, or a little **cnc mill**.
-These satshakits are meant to be a general purpose board, having the full Arduino pinout plus ADC6/7, large space for easy soldering and two led onboard for power and pin 13.
+They are actually the same board, showing some layout differences to improve the fabrication process using a **fiber laser** cutter machine, or a little **cnc mill**.
+These satshakits are meant to be a general purpose board, having the full Arduino pinout plus ADC6/7 pins, large space for easy soldering and two led onboard for power and pin 13.

 Here is the **satshakit laser board**: